How to consolidate student loans & why you might want to

 Alternatives to student loan consolidation

-If your main goal is shrinking your monthly payment, you should also look into income-driven repayment (IDR) options.
+If your main goal is reducing your monthly payment, you should also look into income-driven repayment (IDR) options.
 As with loan forgiveness, these are only available for federal loan borrowers.
 Both can limit your monthly payment to a percentage of your income based on family size.

 If you have federal student loans and want to merge your monthly payments without losing federal benefits, your only option is to consolidate through the Direct Consolidation Loan program.
 But before you do this, consider potential drawbacks.